 By following these tips and staying informed, you can significantly reduce your chances of encountering any trouble.

 Despite the travel advisory, Mexico’s beauty and charm remain undeniable.
-Here’s a glimpse of what awaits you:
+Here’s a glimpse of best places to visit in Mexico:

 Mexico City: Visit the magnificent Zocalo square, marvel at the Teotihuacan pyramids, and experience the city’s renowned museums and art scene.